bloggrify/demo-epoxia/content/mermaid.md

 With MermaidJS support, Bloggrify empowers you to create dynamic, informative, and visually appealing content.
 Whether you need to visualize workflows, represent complex systems, or simply add a touch of creativity to your posts, MermaidJS is the perfect tool.

 We look forward to seeing the amazing diagrams you create with MermaidJS in your Bloggrify posts.
-Share your experiences and feedback with us, and stay tuned to Mistral for more exciting updates and tutorials!
+Share your experiences and feedback with us, and stay tuned to Epoxia for more exciting updates and tutorials!

 Happy blogging!